New home, new start: the checklist for your interior

 -

-Consistency in colour and materials
+Consistency in color and materials

 Bedroom